-2006: Start with CAPI in (but most of the interviews still in PAPI).

-2008: The national questions and instructions about education and training take into account the Bachelor/Master structure of higher education.
-As a consequence, a break is introduced between 2007 and 2008 for the level of education.

-2009: Imputations of the earnings variable (net wages) based on the structure of earnings survey.
+- 2006: CAPI is introduced (but most of the interviews still in PAPI). - 2008: The national questions and instructions about education and training take into account the Bachelor/Master structure of higher education.
+As a consequence, a break is introduced between 2007 and 2008 for the level of education. - 2009: Imputations of the earnings variable (net wages) based on the structure of earnings survey. - 2010: Last revision of the questionnaire.
+Besides some textual changes the questions on the level of education have been revised.
+The single question recording the level of education was divided into several questions.